 Housed in the Mission Children's Hospital, MCAC works together with the Child Safety Team (CST) to provide the full array of CAC services to Buncombe County.
 The CST provides Forensic Interviews and has two board certified Child Abuse Pediatricians to provide Child Medical Exams.
 MCAC also provides service at the newly formed Family Justice Center of Buncombe County.
 Working side by side with numerous community partners to provide the safest and most responsive community possible.

-Advocacy is utilized to assist families with navigating the difficult challenges that come with the disclosure and attending to the needs that abused children have.
-Family advocates assess needs to link and obtain services for the child and family such as mental health, medical. legal, as well as basic needs.
+Advocacy is utilized to assist families with navigating the difficult challenges that come with the disclosure and attending to the needs that abused children are facing.
+Family advocates assess needs to link and obtain services for the child and family such as mental health, medical, legal, as well as basic needs.

 Crisis Intervention/Counseling for children and families who have experienced abuse with immediate access to evidenced based therapies such as Trauma Focused Cognitive Behavior Therapy (TFCBT).